-The relatively good news is that we all have this sort of fungus4 on our body.
-The problem only occurs when a suitable environment is provided for the fungus to thrive and develop further5.
+The relatively good news is that we all have this sort of fungus2 on our body and it doesn’t have to cause any skin issues.
+The problem only occurs when a suitable environment is provided for the fungus to thrive and develop further3.
 For instance, when your body is warm and moist, such as after a workout or during a visit to the beach, you may get this sort of infection which shows up as tiny pimples.
-Funnily enough, if other people around you are physically providing a suitable environment for this kind of fungus, you may get it from them, as well.
-After all, fungus is a type of yeast, which is a substance that spread from person to person.
-This does mean that your fungal acne may not be due to problems you have caused for yourself.
-Nevertheless, you can get rid of it only by changing some of your daily routines and clearing it up for yourself.
+If other people around you are physically providing a suitable environment for this kind of fungus, you may get it from them, as well.
+After all, fungi can easily spread from person to person.
+Nevertheless, you can get rid of it by changing some of your daily routines and adding a few products to your treatment regimen.

 The important thing to remember is that while it sounds quite disturbing, what we dub as fungal acne is actually one of the more innocent and easy-to-shake-off kinds of breakouts.
-Pretty much all you have to do is try to maintain better hygiene and wash up well every time you sense that you’ve been active and sweaty.
+Pretty much all you have to do is try to maintain better hygiene and wash up well every time you get active and sweaty.
 Wash your clothing, and especially your gym attire, as regularly as possible.
-Opt for a salicylic acid-based douche gel and look for exfoliating wet wipes that you can take with you on the go.
-Also, try to stay clear of people who seem to not invest as much effort into their hygiene or who appear to be suffering from fungal acne.
-Don’t worry, you don’t have to cut ties with them forever – just avoid hugging them for a while.
-Speedy recovery!
+Opt for a salicylic acid-based facial wash and look for exfoliating wet wipes that you can take with you on the go.

 To be your most trusted ally in your pursuit of clear, healthy skin.